Coordinate Masking Protocols

 def initialize_sync(self) -> bytes:

-"""Establish cryptographic sync and generate synchronization nonce."""
+"""Establish cryptographic sync and generate a per-round nonce."""

 self._nonce = secrets.token_bytes(32)